 When asking for information, always be specific so there is no risk of ambiguity and be assertive to convey a sense of urgency.
 Whether you are communicating in writing, on the phone or in person, asking the right questions will get you the right answers.
 Use your one-to-one time effectively by preparing well and leading with the most important points you need decisions to be made upon.
 You can ease the decision-making process further by anticipating the options available to the executive, leaving them with ‘yes’ or ‘no’ decisions to make.

-Leave the detail for in person
+Leave the detail for in-person meetings

 Long emails rarely get read by time-short executives, so keep the detail for when you have your next meeting with them, instead of attempting to get answers in writing.
 Always follow up decisions made during conversations with an email, so you are both clear on the next action points.